pjcalvo/full-ct-cycle/README.md

 ```

 ## My approach:
-I tried to make each piece of the system as defensive as possible to avoid miss-behavios, this means that even if the backend is able to handle "special" scenarios the frontend will never send them because it is also validated.
+I tried to make each piece of the system as defensive as possible to avoid miss-behavios, this means that even if the backend is able to handle "special" scenarios the frontend should never send them because it is also validated at this level.
 * First I added a backend small project using Python Flask.
 * I added CI support with CircleCI in order to run the tests
 * I added some unit tests for the "core" functionality which actually make find a problem with negatives
 * I fixed the backend problems
-* Added the API tests to add coeverage at an api acceptance level
+* I added the API tests to add coverage at an api acceptance level
 * I added a small FrontEnd project using Python Flask as well.
 * I added NodeJS to support webdriverIO to use for the e2e tests.
-* I ammended everything on the README file.
+* I amended everything on the README file.

+In terms of time: I think I invested around 8-12 effective hours in total.

-I used this setup so the project is easy to run and test and not a lot of dependecies are involved
+I used this setup so the project is easy to run and test and not a lot of dependencies are involved

 ###### Tech Stack
 * Python3